 c.
 Committee Composition

-The by-laws do not limit participation of non-Trustees on Committees; therefore Committees may include non-Trustees, as is deemed necessary to expand expertise or board diversity, familiarize new donors or potential board members, or include new stakeholders in the Conservancy's work.
+The by-laws do not limit participation of non-Trustees on Committees; therefore Committees may include non-Trustees, as is deemed necessary to expand expertise or Board diversity, familiarize new donors or potential Board members, or include new stakeholders in Central Park Conservancy's work.

-The Board of Trustees has four (4) regularly scheduled meetings annually.
-All scheduled Board and Committee meetings include an agenda and materials are provided to Trustees and Committee members in advance of such meetings.
+The Board of Trustees has four (4) regularly scheduled annual meetings.
+All scheduled Board and Committee meetings include an agenda, and materials are provided to Trustees and Committee members in advance of such meetings.
 Trustees are expected to prepare for all meetings by reviewing the materials and to attend all meetings.
-Standing Committees are scheduled to meet four times annually in conjunction with the Board meeting, with the exception of the Audit Committee that has two scheduled meetings each year to coincide with the independent audit.
-Additional Committee meetings are scheduled as needed.
+Standing Committees are scheduled to meet four (4) times annually in conjunction with Board meetings, with the exception of the Audit Committee that has two (2) scheduled meetings each year to coincide with the Conservancy's independent audit.
+Additional committee meetings are scheduled as needed.

-The Nominating Committee reviews any individuals proposed to the board as candidates for membership and makes recommendations to the full Board, in addition to reviewing the Board's composition and performance on an annul basis.
-The Committee takes into account the Board's overall composition in relation to the organization's short and long term goals and needs and considers the presence of appropriate combination of professional experience, skills, knowledge, perspectives, and backgrounds on the Board as a whole.
-The number of Trustees varies depending on resignations, retirement, or removals and the availability of appropriate qualified candidates.
-Vacancies of General Trustees are filled by a majority vote of the remaining General, Ex-officio, and Appointed Trustees.
-The Chairman, in consultation with the President and Committee Chair, appoints the Chairs for all Committees.
+The Nominating and Governance Committee reviews individuals proposed to the Board as candidates for membership, and makes recommendations to the full Board, in addition to reviewing the Board's composition and performance on an annual basis.
+The Nominating and Governance Committee takes into account the Board's overall composition in relation to the organization's short and long term goals and needs, and considers the presence of appropriate combination of professional experience, skills, knowledge, perspectives, and backgrounds on the Board as a whole.
+The number of Trustees varies depending on resignations, retirement, or removals, as well as the availability of appropriate qualified candidates.
+Vacancies of General Trustees are filled by a majority vote of the remaining General, Ex-Officio, and Appointed Trustees.
+The Chairman, in consultation with the President & CEO, appoints the Chairs for all Committees.